 The tier 2 approach for historical years uses grams/tonne fuel emission factors for different legislative stages up to stage V for each main machinery/engine class.
 These factors are applicable to projections because no further legislative stages are currently in place.
 Using this approach for a historical inventory implies that some knowledge of the distribution in fuel consumption between legislative classes is available to the country.
 It means that the turnover in the NRMM fleet and the effect this has on implied emission factors is already taken into account.

-As emission factors for legislative classes up to the current stage V are included in the Guidebook (Table 3-2), the challenge becomes predicting the turnover in the NRMM fleet and fuel consumption by each of these stages in future years.
-Beyond 2020, all new machinery must be compliant with stage V limits (Tables 2-3 and 2-4 in the Guidebook).
+As emission factors for different legislative classes are included in the Guidebook the challenge becomes predicting the turnover in the NRMM fleet and fuel consumption by each of these stages in future years.
+It should be assumed that all new machinery that is manufactured after the implementation of the latest stage of the legislation must be compliant with the latest stage.
 Predicting the turnover in the fleet in projection years requires making assumptions about new machinery sales and equipment lifetimes.
 An MS may be able to obtain this information from equipment suppliers, manufacturers or trade associations.
-If this is not possible, then an MS may use as a default the fleet composition splits by legislative class for each general category of machinery provided up to 2040 in Tables A1-13 to A1-17.
+If this is not possible, then an MS may use as a default the fleet composition splits by legislative class for each general category of machinery provided up to 2040 in the Guidebook chapter ‘1.A.4 Non road mobile machinery’.

-These default splits are derived from the equipment age splits given in Table 3-3 of the 2023 EMEP/EEA Guidebook in conjunction with the implementation dates of the various legislative stages given in Tables 2-3 and 2-4.
-This assumes that the age splits in Table 3-3 according to Danish information remain constant in all future years.
-It therefore does not account for any significant changes in sales of new machinery and lifetime/scrappage behaviour of old machines from the fleet in the future.
-If an MS anticipates that such changes will occur, then it should use a fleet turnover model to develop alternative, country-specific activity splits using assumed equipment sales and lifetimes as suggested above.

-Table A1-13 Default split in fuel consumption/activities (%) by NRMM Directive legislative stages for agricultural machinery (NFR category 1A4cii)